Jahnavi60/genai-use-cases-/README.md

 Run the cells under each use case.
 Provide inputs when prompted (e.g., sentences for similarity, text and target language for translation).
 For the chatbot, interactively type queries and get responses.
-Review validation results in structured pandas DataFrames
+Review validation results in structured pandas DataFrames.